RussWard/water-walls/README.md

 # Roadmap For Part II, "Even WaterWallser"

 - Make a killer front end to render a given array of walls and their wells, showing the walls on either end of the largest well in a darker shade of awesome.

+- to run:
+1. copy the repo
+2. from within the repo run 'npm install'
+3. run 'npm run build'
+4. run 'npm start'
+5. in your browser, navigate to 'localhost:8080'
+6. enter a comma separated list of values and be amazed!